robinhood/faust/README.rst

 It is used at `Robinhood`_ to build high performance distributed systems and real-time data pipelines that process billions of events every day.

-It's a powerful library you can drop into any Python program to easily build traditionally complicated distributed systems that are high performance and fault tolerant.
+It's a library you can drop into any Python program to easily build traditionally complicated distributed systems that are high performance and fault tolerant.